North Devon Militia: Background

-The universal obligation to military service in the Shire levy was long established in England and its legal basis was updated by two Acts of 1557, which placed selected men, the 'Trained Bands', under the command of Lords Lieutenant appointed by the monarch.
+The universal obligation to military service in the Shire levy was long established in England and its legal basis was updated by two acts of 1557 (4 & 5 Ph. & M. cc.
+2 and 3), which placed selected men, the 'Trained Bands', under the command of Lords Lieutenant appointed by the monarch.
 This is seen as the starting date for the organised county militia in England.
 The Devon Trained Bands were divided into three 'Divisions' (East, North and South), which were called out in the Armada year of 1588.

 Although control of the militia was one of the areas of dispute between King Charles I and Parliament that led to the First English Civil War, most of the county Trained Bands played little part in the fighting.
 After the Restoration of the monarchy in 1660 the militia of Devon were called out on a number of occasions when the appearance of hostile fleets caused alarm, and in 1685 they prevented the rebel Duke of Monmouth from accessing recruits and supplies from Devon and Cornwall.
 After the Battle of Sedgemoor the Devon Militia were active in rounding up rebels.

 The Devonshire Militia continued to be mustered for training during the reign of William III, the six 'county' regiments together with the Exeter and Plymouth regiments and several Troops of Horse, mustering 6163 men.
 But after the Treaty of Utrecht in 1713 the militia was allowed to dwindle.